 There are different models of Drop Testers in the market.
 The function of the drop tester is to simulate drops and rotational drops that packages may experience during the distribution cycle.

-Thanks to packaging drop tests it is possible to evaluate the product that is being transported, and optimize it so that it guarantees the safety of the load.
-That is why ISTA includes packaging drop test machine among the equipments than can be used to perform shock tests.
-The equipments proposed for ISTA to perform a shock test are:
+Thanks to packaging drop tests it is possible to evaluate the product that is being transported and optimize it so that it guarantees the safety of the load.
+That is why ISTA includes packaging drop test machines among the equipment that can be used to perform shock tests.
+The equipment proposed for ISTA to perform a shock test are:

 Packaging drop tests allows to evaluate the product that is being transported, and optimize it so that it guarantees the safety of the load.

-The solutions of Safe Load Testing Technologies to perform ISTA Drop test includes 4 models according with the volume and the load weight:
+The solutions of Safe Load Testing Technologies to perform ISTA Drop test includes 4 models according to the volume and the load weight: